The exam consists of a coding project and an exit interview. Both of these exam components are available only in English at this time.

 - If you have not passed the exam after three attempts, you must wait six months.
 After six months, if you still wish to take the exam, you must pay for the exam to take it again.

 - Make sure you have an acceptable form of ID.
-Acceptable forms of ID include driver's licenses, passports, or a government-issued ID.
-Note: student or work IDs are not accepted.
+Acceptable forms of ID include driver's licenses, passports, or other government-issued IDs.
+Student or work IDs are not accepted.

-- Make sure the image and/or ID you upload is clear and not blurry.
+- Make sure the image you upload of your ID is clear and not blurry.
 Do not obstruct your ID with your fingers if you are using a webcam.